 Please note: We are not part of Air B&B nor Booking.com

 Room 1: Queen bed, ensuite bathroom.
 One night’s stay:$140 Two nights & over: $135 per night.

 Room 2: King Bed:$130 per night, two nights & over $125 per night.

 Room 3: Twin beds, $130 per night, two nights & over, $125 per night, shared Victorian bathroom with Room 2.

 Cancellation Policy: Due to the high volume of guests May to October, your deposit will be fully refundable up to one month prior to your booking; after that it is kept or may be transferred to another date within the year of your reservation.
-We realize that, at times, there can be extenuating circumstances for guest cancellations, if so, please discuss this with us personally.
+We realize that there may be times when there are extenuating circumstances for guest cancellations.
+If so, please discuss this with us personally.